Mondelez International (MDLZ) Q1 2017 Results - Earnings Call Transcript

 Irene B. Rosenfeld - Mondelez International, Inc.

 We continue to see aggressive discounting in a number of places and those are the two biggest.
 The good news is we are seeing – in the UK, in particular, we are starting to see our shares recover.
 And as I've said a number of times, the biggest opportunity is to redeploy some of that investment to more category building spending.
 And what we're finding is in cases where there's heavy promotional spending, it just simply does not grow the category.
-So we are still seeing here in the U.S. some aggressive promotional spending, and still seeing it to some extent in the UK, but I am hopeful that as we continue to come with strong innovation and a strong selling story that we can get the focus back on brand equity as well as putting products on the shelf that have strong velocities.
+So, we are still seeing here in the U.S. some aggressive promotional spending, and still seeing it to some extent in the UK, but I am hopeful that as we continue to come with strong innovation and a strong selling story that we can get the focus back on brand equity as well as putting products on the shelf that have strong velocities.

 David Palmer - RBC Capital Markets LLC

-I mean, just a follow-up to that, there was a feeling that post-Brexit in the UK, the retailers have taken a another – more aggressive stance and that warfare was supposedly tapering off.
+I mean, just a follow-up to that, there was a feeling that post-Brexit in the UK, the retailers have taken another – more aggressive stance and that warfare was supposedly tapering off.
 Has that not ended as quickly as you would have hoped?
 And in the U.S., obviously, you're hearing a lot of talk about retailers taking a tougher stance against brands.
 Is that part of the changed environment that you've seen carry over into this quarter?

 Irene B. Rosenfeld - Mondelez International, Inc.